 However, we thought we would clarify what Energy Star is and what it means to you when you purchase a heat pump with an Energy Star label.
 Is it the best and most efficient heat pump you can purchase?
 We only show air source heat pumps since they are, by far, the most common types of heat pumps used.

 Energy Star is a US government program managed by the Department of Energy with help from the Environmental Protection Agency.
-Essentially they manage the program.
-They use the Energy Star logo to give manufacturers a benefit of producing and selling products that are more energy efficient.
-If you see the energy star logo on any appliance or product it means that manufacturer met certain guidelines and criteria to be able to use that logo.
+Primarily they administer the program.
+They use the Energy Star logo to give manufacturers the benefit of producing and selling more energy-efficient products.
+If you see the energy star logo on any appliance or product, it means that the manufacturer met specific guidelines and criteria to be able to use that logo.
 It links marketing efforts to energy efficiency for manufacturers.

 For air source heat pumps having an Energy Star logo means the manufacturer met specific criteria and standards to be able to label their heat pump with the Energy Star logo.
-That criteria is the following:
+Those criteria are the following:

 Energy Star Heat Pumps - Air Source | Includes Central Air Cir Conditioners

 |Equipment (Central Air Source Heat Pumps and Air Conditioners) *does not include ground source geothermal heat pumps||Specification for Equipment to Use the Energy Star logo|